All news of 2020 will be listed here.

 Posted on February 24, 2020

 The new semester eyes a postgraduate course: Deep learning which is being offered by CeRV centre at the School of Engineering, Computer and Mathematical Sciences.
-The ten lectures will brief the latest knowledge in deep learning and artificial intelligence (AI) for the new enrolled PG students who will devote to the state-of-the-art technology of machine intelligence.
-In the AUT new course, the technology for implementing various deep learning algorithms will be emphasised in practices.
+In the ten lectures, the latest knowledge related to deep learning and artificial intelligence (AI) will be briefed for the new enrolled PG students who will devote to the state-of-the-art methodology of machine intelligence.
+In the AUT new course, the research methods for implementing various deep learning algorithms will be emphasised in practices.